 Allen was 2016 Chairman and 2015 President of the Turnaround Management Association – New York Chapter and was a member of the global Board of Directors of the Turnaround Management Association for 2017-2018.
 Allen serves as a co-chair of the TMA Global-2019 Annual Conference Planning Committee, and as a co-chair of the TMA Global-2019 Turnaround and Transaction Awards Committee.
 Allen is a member of the American Bankruptcy Institute, the Association of the Bar of the City of New York, the New York State Bar Association and the American Bar Association.
-He is a member and board member emeritus of WorkOUT Professionals.
+He is a member and board member emeritus of workOUT Professionals.

 Allen received his B.A. in 1983 from Rutgers College and his J.D. in 1986 from the Benjamin N. Cardozo School of Law at Yeshiva University.
 Allen is admitted to practice in New York and New Jersey, the Southern and Eastern Districts of New York and the District of New Jersey.

 Allen served as law clerk to the Hon.
 Manuel D. Leal, Jr., of the United States Bankruptcy Court for the Southern District of Texas at Houston (1986-88).